 Steelhead

-To evaluate the effects of Alternatives 1–3 on steelhead spawning habitat, steelhead spawning WUA was computed from the steelhead spawning WUA curve for the Feather River (Payne and Allen 2004) (Figure 11K-8) for CALSIM II flows below Thermalito Afterbay under Alternatives 1–3 and the NAA during the December through April Feather River steelhead spawning and incubation period.
+To evaluate the effects of Alternatives 1–3 on steelhead spawning habitat, steelhead spawning WUA was computed from the steelhead spawning WUA curve for the Feather River (Payne and Allen 2004) (Figure 11K-8) for CALSIM II flows below Thermalito Afterbay under Alternatives 1–3 and the NAA during the December through March Feather River steelhead spawning period.

 There are no differences greater than 5% between Alternatives 1–3 and the NAA in steelhead spawning WUA in the Feather River High Flow Channel (Table 11K-20).
 This result indicates that Alternatives 1–3 would have only minor effects of steelhead spawning WUA in the Feather River.